CGodinho/Concepts/DTB_Challenge_BigData/Readme.md

 * Handling of directories
 * Logging, error and duplicate handling

-The new SQL API seems ato be a nice surprise :grin:
+The new SQL API is a nice surprise :grin: